optus23/Game-Tutorial---Research-Project/docs/index.md

 ### Other games like Tetris?

-Games like Osu or Stepmania don't have emergent gameplay, why?
+Games like Osu, Geometry Dash or Stepmania don't have emergent gameplay, why?
 That's because these games has one simple objective, survive and reach the end with less mistakes as possible.
 And... this games have a bad Design?
 Absolutely no, the goal here is simple, dominate the only basic mechanic as much as you can to did the best.
 That's why there is no emergent gameplay, because the player only has one way to win, but the thing is dominate that game.

+(place a gif of osu and stepmania)

 ## Safe Space